Upstart personal loans are best if:

 - How Upstart compares to other lenders

-- How to take out a personal loan with Upstart
+- How to take out a personal loan through Upstart

 Upstart loan details

-Upstart offers personal loans from $1,000 to $50,000 with fixed interest rates and repayment terms of 3 or 5 years.
-In addition to coding boot camp and other courses, Upstart also markets its loans as a source of funding for debt consolidation, home improvement, moving, weddings, and medical bills.
+Upstart-powered lenders offer personal loans from $1,000 to $50,000 with fixed interest rates and repayment terms of 3 or 5 years1.
+Loans through Upstart may be used for many purposes like debt consolidation, moving, weddings, and medical bills.